GallowayLabMIT/protocols/docs/training/onboarding/day_0_setup.rst

 .. _graphics:

-* **Adobe Creative Cloud:**  MIT has a site license for students and staff.
-After installing the `Creative Cloud application <https://www.adobe.com/creativecloud/desktop-app.html>`__, select "Work/School account" and login with your MIT credentials.
+* **Adobe Creative Cloud:**  MIT has a site license for students and staff (but unfortunately, not for affiliates).
+After installing the
+  `Creative Cloud application <https://www.adobe.com/creativecloud/desktop-app.html>`__, select "Work/School account" and login with your MIT credentials.
 You may have to wait 24 hours for activation after your first login.
 You should install **Acrobat** (for viewing PDFs) and **Illustrator** (for drawing graphics).